UO ZERO WASTE SORTING GUIDELINES

 REFILLABLE CONTAINERS LEFT IN DEPARTMENTS

 Please place “refillable” containers left in your department (i.e. water bottles, refillable mugs, ceramic cups etc...), next to a recycling/zero waste station in a bag or box.
 Please label for recycling and it will be picked up when the site is serviced.
 These items are getting sanitized and re-distributed to campus.

 REUSABLE OFFICE SUPPLY (ROSE)

-The Campus Zero Waste Program operates the Reusable Office Supply Exchange (R.O.S.E.) located in 182 PLC.
+The UO Zero Waste Program operates the Reusable Office Supply Exchange (R.O.S.E.) located in 182 PLC.
 This is a self-service program and it is up to departments to deliver and/or retrieve items.
 The Zero Waste Program does not offer any pick-up and delivery service for this area.

 The key can be accessed through the English Department located on the first floor of PLC.
 Bring reusable items you no longer need and set them in the designated area.
 The Zero Waste Program keeps the area organized and records savings from avoided costs of purchasing new items. *The office is closed from 12-1PM daily.